 Suddenly, Paul finds himself in front of the most brilliant minds in the world with an open invitation to speak to them about Jesus and he launches into his sermon.
 Now I just want to say before we look at his sermon, that many commentators think that this is the greatest sermon that Paul ever preached in the New Testament but I respectfully disagree, I actually believe that it was the worst sermon that he ever preached in the New Testament and I want us to look at it and then I want to try to tell you why I believe that…Here is Paul’s sermon in front of these intellectuals on Mars Hill:

 At this point in the sermon Lon had already dropped the ball (i.e. exegetically speaking).
-First of all, in Acts 17:34 NIV (which states: A few men became followers of Paul and believed…), the NIV version of the bible uses the word “few” when translating the Greek word “tis,” but if you examine this word in a Greek lexicon (i.e. Strong’s or Thayer), you will see that the translation “few” is not in it’s semantic range.
-The two main words that appear within the semantic range of the Greek term “tis” are: certain and some—neither of which imply a size or specific number.
-Furthermore, it is instructive to note that the NIV in the same chapter at Acts 17:4, 17:6, 17:18, 17:20 and 17:28 rightly and repeatedly translate the same Greek word “tis” as “some”; so it appears that the translators of the NIV are being arbitrary and thus inconsistent with their interpretation of that Greek word.
-Incidentally, I never really liked the idea of McLean Bible Church placing an NIV bible underneath every parishioner’s seat; but when our own Pastor arrives at faulty conclusions that are based in part upon such a demonstrably compromised bible; then this should trouble everyone who attends the church.
+First of all, in the NIV rendition of Acts 17:34 (which states: A few men became followers of Paul and believed…), the NIV unwisely chooses the word “few” when translating the Greek word “tis [τίς].”
+For if you examine this word in a Greek lexicon (e.g. Strong’s or Thayer), you will see that the translation “few” is not in it’s semantic range.
+The two main words which appear within the semantic range of the Greek term “tis” are: certain and some—neither of which imply a size or specific number.
+Furthermore, it is instructive to note that the NIV in the same chapter at verses Acts 17:4, 17:6, 17:18, 17:20 and 17:28 rightly and repeatedly translate the same Greek word “tis” as “some” or “group.”
+So it appears that the translators of the NIV are being arbitrary and thus inconsistent with their interpretation of that Greek word.
+By the way, I’ve never really liked the idea of McLean Bible Church placing an NIV bible underneath each parishioner’s seat; but when our own Pastor arrives at faulty conclusions which are based in part upon such an imprecise and demonstrably compromised bible; then this should trouble everyone who attends the church.

-In Lon Solomon’s message he repeatedly states that Paul “was booed off the stage” after presenting his address to the listening audience at Mars Hill but when we examine the actual words of Scripture we find nothing of the sort.
-What we find in the scripture is that:
+In Lon Solomon’s message he repeatedly states that Paul “was booed off the stage” after presenting his sermon to the listening audience at Mars Hill, but when we examine the actual words of Scripture we find nothing of the sort.
+Instead, what we find in the Scripture is that:

 When they heard [Paul speak] of the resurrection of the dead, some mocked: and others said, we will hear thee again of this matter…however certain men clave unto him, and believed – Acts 17:32-34

 There was not one unified reaction from the audience, in fact, there were three different responses.
 Acts 17:32-34 impresses upon the reader that Paul’s feedback was mixed; this is hardly tantamount to being “booed off the stage” and yet Lon distorts the audience’s reaction by using language which seeks to convey that Paul’s message was consequently a failure (at least in the eyes of his audience).
-One gets the feeling that Pastor Lon is left with no option but to sensationalize the Scriptures in order to really make his point.
-In logic this mistake in reasoning is commonly referred to as “the appeal to emotion.
+One gets the feeling that Pastor Lon is left with no other option but to sensationalize the Scriptures in order to really make his point.
+In logic this mistake in reasoning is commonly referred to as the appeal to emotion.
 Whenever the support offered for one’s conclusion is in some part based upon evoking certain emotions in the listener then this logical fallacy is committed.
 Lon’s peculiar yet unscriptural phrase “booed off the stage” is an attempt to obscure the fact that no compelling rationale exists for one to conclude that Paul’s message was a failure.
-Perhaps the use of this logical fallacy is an indication that Lon feels he needs to add something extra in order to “seal the deal” in the minds of his listeners.
+Perhaps the use of this logical fallacy is an indication that Lon feels he needs to add something extra in order to seal the deal in the minds of his listeners.

-If we are to apply Lon’s hermeneutic to other parts of Scripture, we would be forced to conclude that Jesus Christ was also “booed off of the stage” and was thus equally a failure.
-After all, on certain occasions in the Scriptures we read about Jesus also generating a mixed response amongst His listeners.
+If we are to apply Lon’s hermeneutic (i.e. interpretive approach) to other parts of Scripture, we would be forced to conclude that Jesus was also “booed off of the stage” and had thus equally failed to rightly preach the Gospel.
+After all, on certain occasions in the Scriptures we read about times when Christ also generated a mixed response amongst His listeners.
 Consider the following passages:

-In light of the above verses from the Bible perhaps “bringing down the house” should not be our litmus test for determining whether or not the servant of God is running a successful ministry.
+In light of the above Bible verses perhaps bringing down the house should not be our litmus test for determining whether or not the servant of God is running a successful ministry.

 If you compare Paul’s message in Athens to every other message of his in the Bible – you’ll find that it’s radically different.

-First of all, Paul’s approach to evangelism in Athens, while purposefully different, is not radically different; for we are told in Acts 17:18 that Paul “preached unto them Jesus, and the resurrection.”
+First of all, Paul’s approach to evangelism in Athens, while purposefully different, was not radically different; for we are told in Acts 17:18 that Paul “preached unto them Jesus, and the resurrection.”
 Hence, Paul did not leave out elements of the Gospel as Lon would have us believe; what Paul did was to preach the Gospel in a meaningful way—a way which did not simply presume that his audience would understand a message based in a Jewish context with which they were not acquainted.
-Furthermore, upon reading Acts 14:8-18 we find a sermon by Paul to the same sort of audience that is quite consistent with his Acts 17:22-31 sermon; this means that Paul’s Mars Hill sermon is not as unique as Lon would have us believe.
-So it sounds like Paul seemed to understand whom he was dealing with and adapted his message accordingly.
-After all, it’s not every day that one gets to chat with “the most brilliant minds in the world” and yet these men had apparently never heard of the biblical God for they said “He [i.e. Paul] seemeth to be a setter forth of strange gods [presumably because they had heard Paul speaking about the Trinity].”
+Furthermore, upon reading Acts 14:8-18 we find another sermon by Paul to the same sort of audience that is quite consistent with his Acts 17:22-31 sermon.
+This means that Paul’s Mars Hill sermon is not quite as unique as Lon would have us believe.
+It sounds like Paul seemed to understand whom he was dealing with and adapted his message accordingly.
+After all, it’s not every day that one gets to chat with “the most brilliant minds in the world” and yet these men had apparently never heard of the biblical God for they said “He [i.e. Paul] seemeth to be a setter forth of strange gods [presumably because they had heard Paul speaking about the Bible’s triune God].”
 So what do you do when you are confronted with folks who have never heard of the biblical God?
-Do you immediately begin to preach to them about “the sinfulness of man” and “the holiness of God?”
+Do you, as Lon suggests, immediately begin to preach to them about “the sinfulness of man” and “the holiness of God?”
 The holiness of which god?
 After all, they had many of them!
 Why would anyone expect Stoic and Epicurean philosophers (or any Gentile for that matter) to understand: “The reality of hell”, “Man’s inability to save himself”, “the virgin birth” or “the deity of Christ?”